Ever wondered how many digital media platforms you use each month? By 2025, you’ll be juggling about 6.83 of them!

 Why Digital Media Matters?

-Digital media is everywhere in your life.
-With over 5.5 billion people online (that’s 68% of everyone!), it’s now a must-have, not just a nice-to-have.
+Digital media permeates daily life.
+With over 5.5 billion people online (68% of the global population), digital media has become essential.
 Businesses need it for digital marketing, and they’re spending big – digital ad costs will hit $626.9 billion in 2025!

 Think about it: 78% of people get their news online, and 92% of students learn through digital media.
 Plus, the digital economy makes up over 15.5% of global GDP and grows 2.5 times faster than traditional media markets.

-Whether you’re a business owner, a student, or just someone navigating the digital world, understanding digital media and digital media professional’s role isn’t just useful—it’s essential.
+Whether you’re a business owner, a student, or someone exploring the online world, understanding digital media and the digital media professional’s role has become necessary.

 Evolution of Digital Media